-To examine the extent to which EPA requires or encourages authorized states and TSDFs to manage risks to human health and the environment from climate change, we analyzed documentary and testimonial evidence from EPA headquarters and five selected EPA regional offices, four selected authorized states, and eight stakeholder groups.11 We also analyzed statutory and regulatory requirements, executive orders, and EPA policy documents to identify climate-related requirements and guidance.
-We reviewed guidance that the selected EPA regions provided to authorized states on developing annual work plans for their RCRA programs.
+To examine the extent to which EPA requires or encourages authorized states and TSDFs to manage risks to human health and the environment from climate change, we analyzed documentary and testimonial evidence from EPA headquarters and five selected EPA regional offices, four selected authorized states, and eight stakeholder groups.11 We also analyzed statutory and regulatory requirements, executive orders, and EPA policy documents to identify climate-related requirements and auidance.
+We reviewed auidance that the selected EPA regions provided to authorized states on developing annual work plans for their RCRA programs.
 As part of this, we assessed the extent to which the selected regions provided requirements or regional guidance for authorized states to include work plan goals or commitments related to managing climate risks to TSDFs.12 We reviewed all 25 state RCRA program work plans for fiscal year 2024 from the selected EPA regions to assess the extent to which these plans include commitments to incorporate climate-related risks into its RCRA oversight at TSDFs.
-We also reviewed RCRA permits, contingency plans, and compliance inspection reports for eight TSDFs.13 We assessed the extent to which these permits, such as whether the documents
+We also reviewed RCRA permits, contingency plans, and compliance inspection reports for eight TSDFs.13 We assessed the extent to which these permits, contingency plans, and inspection reports identified, assessed, or addressed climate risks at the facilities, such as whether the documents accounted for future projections of natural hazards that may be exacerbated by climate change and how potential changes could affect the facilities.